-A Banner Year in 2014 for the Chijnaya Foundation!
+A Banner Year for the Chijnaya Foundation!

 Dear Donors and Friends of The Chijnaya Foundation,

 As 2014 draws to a close, those of us involved in the work of The Chijnaya Foundation reflect on what has been accomplished during the year.
 At the same time, we look to the future, to the projects we hope to implement during the coming year.
 In these pages, allow me to summarize what our team has done this year in collaboration with our partners in rural communities in highland Peru.
 We are proud of our successes, but at the same time, we are profoundly aware of how much more needs to be done.
 We are always seeking ways to improve our effectiveness in achieving our aim of enhancing the quality of life for struggling indigenous farm families who live under difficult conditions in the Andes.
 As you learn about our work, we hope you will consider how you might help us to fulfill this goal.

 Investing in Village Youth—The Scholarship & Education Program:

 The Scholarship Program of the Foundation provides financial assistance to young men and women from the communities in our network who wish to continue their education at the university or technical institute level.
 Most of these students are the first ones in their families to continue studies beyond high school.
 In 2013 the Foundation gave scholarships to 40 village youth.
 Begun several years ago, the Scholarship Program is beginning to bear fruit as our scholars graduate and embark on their careers.
 Some of our graduates are now employed as nurses, anthropologists, mining engineers, accountants, business administrators, and in other careers.
 We are proud of their successes!